drrozoc/-Indoor-Positioning-Estimation-System-Analyzing-Channel-Signals-Using-Machine-Learning-Models/README.md

 EXAMPLE OF ADDRESS:
 > `Habitacion_principal_11_hasta44_inferencing\src\edge-impulse-sdk\porting\espressif`

 Replace the existing `ESP-NN` folder with the `ESP-NN` folder from the `XIAO-ESP32S3-Sense-main` library package.
+Also, for ease of use, it can be found `ESP-NN.zip` in the deployment folder of this repository.

 Since the folder is compressed, you can extract it directly into the deployment directory to overwrite the original `ESP-NN` folder.